This is a step-by-step guide that covers everything you need to know about mooching for salmon, with all the information coming from experts.

 Baitcasting Reels and Line Counter reels – Baitcasting reels are also popular, but a level wind baitcasting reel with a built-in line counter is by far the best reel for mooching salmon.

-When combined with a sonar unit that identifies how deep the baitfish and salmon are, with the line counter reel, you can drop your bait to the desired depth and keep it there the entire time.
-The longer your bait is in the zone, the more fish you will catch.
+When combined with a sonar unit that identifies how deep the baitfish and salmon are, with the line counter reel, I can drop my bait to the desired depth and keep it there the entire time.
+The longer my bait is in the zone, the more salmon I catch.

 One of the best reels is the Shimano Tekota 500, but it’s a bit expensive, so see 11 Best Baitcasting Reels For Salmon.